AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/parameter_file.rst

     :alt: Assignment example

-Although these parameters are required to exist in the parameters file, one can override them during assignment, as detailed in :ref:`convergence_criteria`.
+Although these parameters are required to exist in the parameters file, one can override them during the assignment, as detailed in :ref:`convergence_criteria`.

 .. _parameters_distribution: